 I collect information on all of that and taught it and loved it and still study on it.

-There's no hard science in those branches.
+There's no hard science in those branches of events.

 Okay, if somebody tells you a star is 15 billion light years away, I would like to know how they figured that number.